YeHoonJang/Resume/CV.md

   * 2017 Fall
     + 'Introduction of Programming with Python' TA at Department of Industrial&Management Engineering, Gachon University
     + 'Introduction of Python for Data Science' TA at K-MOOC
+  * 2018 Spring
+     + 'Introduction of Programming with Python' TA at Gachon CS50, Gachon University

 [1]: https://github.com/YeHoonJang
 [2]: https://github.com/TeamLab/data_summer_school_labs